boyvanamstel/jekyll-gensocial/README.md

 - [ ] Expand testing to verify generated images.
 - [ ] Add support for setting a background color (instead of just an image).
-- [ ] Don't overwrite existing images per default.
+- [x] Don't overwrite existing images per default.
+- [ ] Introduce a way to update images that have changed.

 ## License